Editor’s note: Homejoy has now closed down, unfortunately, it ran out of capital between funding rounds. (1 April, 2017)

 How do you see the future of Homejoy?

-Homejoy will be a global operating company known for more than just cleaning, offering all the services we just talked about.
+Homejoy will be a globally operating company known for more than just cleaning, offering all the services we just talked about.
 I think it is about building a great brand.
-When people have a problem at home that they immediately think of homejoy – they can pull up the phone and order us to get help whenever they want.
+When people have a problem at home that they immediately think of Homejoy – they can pull up the phone and order us to get help whenever they want.

 What is the best advice you can give young entrepreneurs starting their own business?